Houston Bus Accident Attorney

 Among other things, the bill requires bus designs to include seat belts and stronger seating systems to reduce the risk of injuries to passengers in the event of an accident.
 Investigators believe that fewer passengers would have died in the Atlanta accident had the bus been equipped with seat belts.
 The legislation also calls for more advanced training for bus drivers, and the installation of anti-ejection glazing windows, which can help reduce the risk of passengers being thrown from buses in the event of a collision or crash.

 How Are Other Cars, Bicycle & Pedestrians Endangered?

-During a bus accident, the safety and wellbeing of other car drivers, bicyclists, and pedestrians on the roadways will be jeopardized.
+During a bus accident, not only are passengers in danger, the safety and well being of other car drivers, bicyclists, and pedestrians on the road are jeopardized.
 While the large size of a bus perfectly serves the purpose of transporting many individuals at once, it also poses a problem for others on the road, particularly when it comes to an accident.
 There is a significant difference in size and weight when comparing a bus to a passenger vehicle.
 On the road, a bus could easily cause serious damage to the smaller, less heavy vehicle if they were to collide into each other.

-Arnold & Itkin is prepared to take on your injury accident case.
-We have successfully recovered billions of dollars in verdicts and settlements, and we know what it takes to successfully help you do the same.
+Arnold & Itkin is prepared to help.
+We have successfully recovered billions in verdicts and settlements, and we know what it takes to successfully help you do the same.
 Bus accident victims should not suffer any more than they already have from their injuries, and we are here to make sure that everything possible is done to help prevent further pain and suffering.